 - Maintaining increased interest in the female gender.

 - Extension of youth and increase in life expectancy.

 - Recharging with vigor and optimism.

-- The formation of the male character of the attacking, active, proactive, relaxed, fearless, gambling, prone to adventures, and improvisations.
+- The male character of the attacking is formed, active, proactive, relaxed, fearless, gambling, and prone to adventures and improvisations.

 - Decreased libido.

 - Erectile dysfunction.